 You can dust your plants with diatomaceous earth if they are infected with aphids and ants, or as a preventative measure.
 Rain or watering will wash it away, so be sure to apply it after you water, and make sure there are no rainstorms in the weather forecast.

 One downside of diatomaceous earth is that it does not discriminate between pests and beneficial creatures.
 It can also kill bees if they come in contact with it.

-Use Tanglefoot to Capture Aphids (and Ants)
+Use Tanglefoot To Capture Aphids (& Ants)

 As with diatomaceous earth, this substance does not discriminate between pests and beneficial insects, so be careful when you apply it.

-Buy Ladybugs to Release into Your Garden
+Buy Ladybugs Or Green Lacewings To Release Into Your Garden

-The ladybugs may not stay around once the aphid population is under control.
+These insects may not stay around once the aphid population is under control.
 However, they can help to prevent an infestation or a rapid spread to other plants in your garden.

 For more information or to buy ladybugs, check out this article on aphids from planet natural.

-Use a Mini Vacuum on Indoor Plants
+Use A Mini Vacuum On Indoor Plants

 If aphids have made the transition to the inside of your house, you can use some of the methods mentioned above.
-However, you can also try to use a small USB vacuum to suck them off of the leaves of your houseplants.
+However, you can also try to use a small vacuum to suck them off the leaves of your houseplants.

-How to Dispose of Infected Plants
+How To Dispose Of Infected Plants

 If you take this course, do not put the plant in your compost pile or bin.
 Aphids can winter over in a compost pile, and you don’t want to be dealing with a bigger problem next year.